-Example 11.
-A landscaper who is an Option 1 contractor is hired to build a berm and install stone edging around it in Lincoln.
+Example 9.
+A landscaper who is an Option 1 contractor is hired to build a berm and install stone edging.

-The Option 1 contractor can purchase the building materials (for example, dirt, fabric, mulch, and edging material) tax exempt.
+The Option 1 contractor can purchase the building materials (for example, dirt, fabric, mulch, and edging material) tax exempt from its supplier by issuing the supplier a properly completed Nebraska Resale or Exempt Sale Certificate, Form 13, Section C, Part 1.
 The contractor is required to collect sales tax on the total amount charged for the building materials.
 The contractor is not required to collect sales tax on labor charges, provided these charges are separately stated.
 If only one amount is invoiced, tax must be collected on the total amount charged.

-Example 12.
-A landscaper who is an Option 1 contractor is hired to reapply mulch to a customer's existing flower bed and berm located in Chadron.
+Example 10.
+A landscaper who is an Option 1 contractor is hired to reapply mulch to a customer's existing flower bed and berm.